juvaana/TANZANIA-S-URBAN-MOBILITY-CHALLENGE/README.md

 City population density scaling

-These improvements can push the model toward F1 > 0.80.
+These improvements can push the model toward:

+F1 > 0.80
 Rewards 🏆

 This is Juvaana’s onboarding competition.